-The Fourth London-Edinburgh-London 1400 km in 2001 attracted more than 300 entrants, starting from either Thorne (southbound) or Harlow (northbound) and crossing each other along the way.
+The Fourth London-Edinburgh-London 1400 km in 2001 attracted more than 300 entrants, starting from either Thorne (riding north, then south, then north again) or Harlow (northbound, then southbound) and crossing each other along the way.

 The South Coast 1000 km was introduced by Dave Hudson in 2002.
 George Berwick completed the coastal circuit of 5100km at randonneur standard.
 Peter Hansen introduced the Randonneur Organisers’ Award.

 John Hayes smashed the Veterans’ record in 2003 with 217 points for the year.
 The Bateman/Clarkson/ Hedley/Johnson/Streets team achieved a new record of 530km for the Easter Arrow to York.
 Three riders (Jim Hopper, Karl Hrouda, Sheila Simpson) finally passed Barry Parslow's long-standing PBP record.